 To be sure as to whether you could actually face legal issues over your composting enthusiasm, you should probably consult the relevant department in your local government/council/municipality.

 If you are concerned from the start that there could be a potential problem, then maybe try approaching your neighbor to see if they are interested in a bit of communal, environmentally-friendly composting.

-Locating the compost heap on the boundary of adjacent properties makes it convenient for both parties in dealing with grass cuttings and fallen leaves and also frees up more backyard living arena for each household.
+Locating the compost heap on the boundary of adjacent properties makes it convenient for both parties in dealing with grass cuttings and fallen leaves and also frees up more backyard living area for each household.

 Even if they turn out not to be interested, at least you’ve tried to show a bit of ‘sharing is caring’ and they may be more reluctant to raise a problem with it in the future.

 We hope that our tips have helped you with the question “where to put a compost bin?”, resulting in you finding the best location for it.